lighttransport/tinyusdz/README.md

 ## Status

 TinyUSDZ is currently in work-in-progress.
 It does not compile and run.
-I'm rewritting TinyUSDZ to support more USD features including Composition Args.
+I'm rewritting TinyUSDZ to support more USD features including Composition Arcs, Skinning, Animations, Hair strands, etc.

 * [x] USDC data parse
 * [ ] USDA parse
   * Initial USDA parser starting to work(see `sandbox/usda/`)
-  * Support Blender-exported USDA support in 2022 Spring planned.
+  * Support Blender-exported USDA support in 2022 Summer planned.
 * [ ] Reconstuct primitive and scene graph representaion(2022 Spring expected)
   * [ ] GeomMesh
   * [ ] GeomBasisCurves(for hair/fur)